hsm-feup/spi2c/README.md

-myArduino
+SPI2C
 =========

-Template to create Arduino type projects
+Project to use SPI and I2C in Arduino boards